AusTrakka/austrakka-sc2-tree/README.md

 ## License

-`austrakka-covid-tree` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.
+`austrakka-sc2-tree` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.